AkshatM/Scribe/README.md

 # RichTextGmail
 A Chrome extension that converts URLs to embedded images or to title text, like Quora's text editor.
-I'm doing this because it's fun, and I really want to improve system designs. _Work in progress_
+I'm doing this because it's fun, and I really want to improve system designs.
+Currently, the back-end only works on Python 2.7 - however, use of the 2to3 module should mitigate this.  _Work in progress_

 # Back-End